Shiraz is a treasure in Persian culture & history and one of the most popular destinations in Iran both for locals and foreign tourists.

-Today the city of Shiraz is giving thanks to the magnificent poet, by carefully protecting his tomb.
+Today the city of Shiraz is giving thanks to the magnificent poet by carefully protecting his tomb.
 The tomb of Hafez is wrapped up with a beautiful garden stretching around and making the place even more magical.

 Eight tall pillars support the elegant dome protecting the tomb.
 Looking up, you will see a dance of lines and an arabesque covering the entire inside of the dome, which remains predominantly aquamarine blue.

-He was a poet and a traveller looking for the essence of existence, human purpose and moulding the conclusions in the lines that cannot be recreated.
+He was a poet and a traveler looking for the essence of existence, human purpose, and molding the conclusions in lines that cannot be recreated.
 Saadi is one of the jewels of Iran.

 Proof of how much one town can love an artist who was helping them to elevate their beings.

 Read the poems scattered all over the complex, enjoy the peace and tranquillity of the place, and imagine how it might have been for Saadi to try to get into the mastery of life and immerse yourself with the beauty of creation.

 Eram Garden was made to compete with paradise.
 At least that was what the original creators of it had in mind once they started imagining it.

 Today is one of the main tourist attractions in Shiraz.